skeydan/guides_de_voyage/guides_de_voyage.md

 Daniel Fleisch, A Student's Guide to Vectors and Tensors.

+Nadir Jeevanjee, An Introduction to Tensors and Group Theory for Physicists.

 Pavel Grinfeld, Introduction to Tensor Analysis and the Calculus of Moving Surfaces.

 ## Waves